Rye vs Wheat - Health impact and Nutrition Comparison

-Rye is hard to distinguish from wheat based on colour alone.
-Both can appear in different shades of neutral colours, such as beige and honey.
+Rye is hard to distinguish from wheat based on color alone.
+Both can appear in different shades of neutral colors, such as beige and honey.

-While the grains look similar in colour, the flour made from these grains do not.
-Rye flour has a darker colour that consequently results in darker coloured rye products, such as bread.
+While the grains look similar in color, the flour made from these grains does not.
+Rye flour has a darker color, consequently resulting in darker colored rye products, such as rye bread.

 Taste and Use

-Of course the taste of these grains are determined greatly by the preparation method of the meal, as well as the variety and growing conditions.
-That said, rye products tend to have a more dense and sour taste, whilst wheat can taste more bitter or neutral.
+Of course, the taste of these grains is determined greatly by the preparation method, as well as the variety and growing conditions.
+That said, rye products tend to have a more dense and sour taste, while wheat can taste more bitter or neutral.

 Rye and wheat are incredibly versatile.
-These grains are commonly used to produce flour, bread, beer and vodka, pasta, pastries and among many other foods.
+These grains are commonly used to produce flour, bread, beer and vodka, pasta, pastries, among many other foods.
 Rye and wheat grains can also be consumed whole, as boiled or rolled grains.

 Other popular products made from wheat grains are bulgur and semolina.

 Rye plants are less demanding compared to wheat plants.
-Rye plants can be grown in temperatures as low as 3°C (38°F) and a pH range of 5 to 7.
-Wheat, on the other hand grows in warmer temperatures and in the pH range of 6 to 7.
+Rye plants can be grown in temperatures as low as 38°F (3°C) and a pH range of 5 to 7.
+Wheat, on the other hand, grows in warmer temperatures and the pH range of 6 to 7.

-There are dozens of varieties of wheat and rye plants being cultivated all around the world.
-Each variety has a slightly different nutritional composition, appearance and use.
+There are dozens of varieties of wheat and rye plants being cultivated worldwide.
+Each variety has a slightly different nutritional composition, appearance, and use.

-Based on separate genetic traits, wheat can be diploid (einkorn), tetraploid (durum, emmer, khorasan) and hexaploid (common wheat, spelt).
+Based on different genetic traits, wheat can be diploid (einkorn), tetraploid (durum, emmer, Khorasan), and hexaploid (common wheat, spelt).

-Few of the most common varieties of cereal rye are Aroostook, Brasetto, Elbon and Hazlet.
+A few of the most common varieties of cereal rye are Aroostook, Brasetto, Elbon, and Hazlet.

-The nutritional information in this article is presented for whole rye grains and durum wheat, as well as khorasan wheat.
+The nutritional information in this section is presented for whole rye grains, durum and Khorasan wheat.

 Macronutrients and Calories